Overnight sleeper train accommodation: couchettes vs. sleepers

-Booking night trains in Europe can be confusing, so we've created this guide to explain the differences in types of accommodation, the way that berths are numbered and how to book a private or a single-gender compartment.
+Booking night trains in Europe can be confusing, so we've created this guide to explain the differences in types of accommodation, the way that berths are numbered and how to book a private or a single-sex compartment.

 IN THIS ARTICLE